hughperkins/coriander/doc/installation_windows_inprogress.md

 # msvc2017 native compiler, make sure to choose the one with 'win64' suffix
 # press 'configure' then 'generate'
 ```
-17. From the 'MSBuild Command Prompt for VS2015'
+14. From the 'MSBuild Command Prompt for VS2015'
 ```
 cd %USERPROFILE%/git/coriander/build
 msbuild ALL_BUILD.vcxproj
 ```
+(this fails currently, need to add the llvm libraries into the cmakelists.txt somehow)